Tail-R/k8s-cluster-setup/README.md

 ## Purpose

-This project automates the provisioning of Kubernetes (K8s) cluster and CephFS cluster, enables recovery from failures, and facilitates rapid server recreation when adding new nodes.
+This project automates the provisioning of Kubernetes (K8s) cluster and Ceph cluster, enables recovery from failures, and facilitates rapid server recreation when adding new nodes.

 Also, the provisioning is idempotent, so you can create a cluster or add nodes to a cluster by running the same playbook.